jekyllman/matchmaking/index.md

-## From 7PM to 10PM on Saturday, 14 September, 2019
+## Saturday, 14 September, 2019

-Arrive at 6:30PM for registration!
+From 7PM to 10PM; arrive at 6:30PM for registration!

 ```markdown